sourcemeta/awesome-jsonschema/README.md

 - [Snowplow](https://docs.snowplowanalytics.com/docs/understanding-tracking-design/understanding-schemas-and-validation/) - The Snowplow analytics platform support using JSON Schema to define the structure of the data to collect
 - [SpreadJS](https://www.grapecity.com/spreadjs/docs/v13/online/jsonschema.html) - The SpreadJS JavaScript spreadsheet library uses JSON Schema to describe the SpreadJS JSON data format
 - [Walmart eCommerce](https://developer.walmart.com/documentation/item-object-v4-0/) - Walmart publishes JSON Schema documents for certain resources that developers can make use of when integratting with the Walmart eCommerce platform
+- [nf-core](https://nf-co.re/tools/#pipeline-schema) - The nf-core Nextflow analysis pipelines collection uses JSON Schema to define the parameters used by Nextflow workflows

 ## Articles